kazeemj565/fastapi-book-project/README.md

 ## Overview

 This project is a RESTful API built with FastAPI for managing a book collection.
-It provides comprehensive CRUD (Create, Read, Update, Delete) operations for books with proper error handling, input validation, and documentation.
+It provides CRUD operations for books with proper error handling, input validation, and auto-generated documentation.
+The application features include:
+- Comprehensive book management (CRUD operations)
+- Input validation with Pydantic models
+- In-memory database for demonstration purposes
+- Auto-generated API documentation (Swagger UI and ReDoc)
+- CI/CD pipelines using GitHub Actions
+- Automated deployment via Render (with optional Nginx reverse proxy instructions for advanced setups)

 ## Features